hanna-greaves/Token-Says/README.md

 * actor (optional) - the actor.id.
 Can be derived from token if not provided.
 * actionName - this must match to your Token Says rule "Action Name" for the given actor or token.
 Typically this is the name of the item.

+## Save Your Configured Rules
+Your rules can be easily exported from the Token Says rules configuration window using the export button to the right of the search bar.

+## Import Rules and Share Between Worlds
+Your rules, or rules from others, can be imported into your world.
+Imports add new rules and do not delete existing rules.
+Any rule in the import file that shares an id with a rule in your world will be skipped.
+Note that some rules may need further configuration after import if compendiums or modules differ between your worlds.

 ## Compatibility
 * Midi-Qol: Token Says supports Midi-Qol functionality (tested in DND5e only)
 * Polyglot: Token Says integrates with Polyglot in order to translate the token's speech using the current option in the chat message area.
-Currently only chat bubbles are configured but chat messages are in the works.
+Both chat bubbles and chat message are transformed by polyglot.

 ## Note To Developers
 * The flag of `flags: {TOKENSAYS: {cancel: true}}` within the chatMessage.Create() options can be used to escape out of Token Says.
 Add this flag to prevent Token Says from generating a chat message off of a specific message that you may create.